 Now the station is a kind of a museum that lies between two red sand dunes that seem to stretch on forever.
-There are some basic cabins constructed within the homestead complex and a shower block with a donkey hot water boiler outside.
+There are some basic cabins constructed within the house paddock and a shower block with a hot water boiler outside.

 Rain in the Simpson Desert

 More or less stuck at the homestead we took stock of what was around.
 A flock of noisy Little corellas seemed to be resident at the site, as were Welcome swallows and Fairy martins.
 And dozes of Black kites circled above the dunes.